remybd/cindywebsite/README.md

 * tests
 * next previous buttons + refactor types (useless now)
 * swipe on mobile
-* add tab title on each page
 * better img management
 * better loading management
 * blob storage for video
-* center text in footer when long text
 * bug animation home page not on safari and firefox

 ## Further help